 Farmers get only 16 to 17 cents of each dollar spent on that corn.
 They might get 60 cents of the old-fashioned version.

-The farmers' share falls even more dramatically for more processed products: Farmers average five cents on a five-dollar box of cornflakes, according to estimates by the National Farmers Union.
+The farmers' share falls even more dramatically for more processed products: Farmers average 5 cents on a $5 box of cornflakes, according to estimates by the National Farmers Union.

 “At some point, even for food at home, you started to get more and more processing of food post-harvest,” Canning said.
 That processing adds to the final retail cost of food, he said, but that money goes to food manufacturers — it doesn't trickle down to the farm level.